OpenCorner/IoT_Seminar/README.md

         Write “lights ON” or”turn on the light google” 2nd Question:
  What do you want the assistant to say in response?
-     You can write any phrase here like “Ok Ankit done lights are on” or “JO HUKUM
+     You can write any phrase here like “Ok done lights are on” or “JO HUKUM
      MERE AAKA”
     Then click on create trigger.
 Now you can see google assistant is added in place of +this.